TrentD815/Head-To-Head/README.md

 # Head To Head
 ## Overview
-  Head To Head is a simple interface where you can easily compare the stats of active NBA players.
+  Head To Head is a simple interface where you can easily compare stats of active NBA players.

 ## Features
   - Search stats for all 575+ active NBA players